BiodataMiningGroup/quimbi/README.md

-quimbi
+QUIMBI
 ======

-Quick exploration tool for multivariate bioimages
+A quick exploration tool for multivariate bioimages.
+A reference if you use QUIMBI in your own work will be available soon.

 ## Local Version
 ### Installation